Yinghao-Li/Yinghao-Li.github.io/_teaching/005-bigdata-bootcamp-spark.md

 Resilient Distributed Dataset (RDD) is Spark's core abstraction for working with data.
 An RDD is simply a fault-tolerant **distributed** collection of elements.
-You can imagine RDD as a large array whose elements cannot be accessed randomly However, you can apply the same operations to all elements in the array easily.
+You can imagine RDD as a large array whose elements cannot be accessed randomly.
+However, you can apply the same operations to all elements in the array easily.
 In Spark, all the work is expressed as either creating new RDDs, transforming existing RDDs, or calling operations on RDDs to compute results.
 There are two ways to create RDDs: by distributing a collection of objects (e.g., a list or set), or by referencing a dataset in an external storage system, such as a shared filesystem, HDFS, HBase, or any data source offering a Hadoop InputFormat.